spin-test/spin-test/README.md

 UPDATE 2018-07-18: bug fix to implement improved method of random rotations, as original method had a preference for certain rotations.
 See technical note for details.

-UPDATE 2019-06-18: updated code to use nearestneighbour function, which saves substantial time compared to our own implementation especially with larger surface files.
+UPDATE 2019-06-18: updated code to use Richard Brown's nearestneighbour function, which saves substantial time compared to our own implementation especially with larger surface files.